-Plus, this will help to prevent the puff pastry base from cracking as otherwise, the tart may become bent.
+Plus, this will help to prevent the tomato pastry tart base from cracking as otherwise, the tart may become bent.

 Easy Fresh Tomato Puff Pastry Tart with Mozzarella

-- 300 g Puff pastry (You can use a ready rolled pack from the supermarket which is about 320g)
+- 300 g (1 ¼ cups) Puff pastry (You can use a ready rolled pack from the supermarket which is about 320g)